 Claire is a Global Adviser on Monitoring, Evaluation and Learning for Oxfam GB, with a particular focus on advocacy evaluation.
 Claire manages a team of impact evaluation officers and provides strategic leadership on Oxfam's Global Performance Framework.
 She is currently leading Oxfam's efforts to test and refine a qualitative research method known as process-tracing, exploring how to reach credible conclusions about the contributions that Oxfam's interventions make to outcomes around policy change and citizen engagement.
 As part of the Programme Performance and Accountability team, she supports the development of organisational systems and culture that promotes learning, accountability and measurement of

 results; provides strategic leadership and a global overview of organisational Monitoring and Evaluation (M&E) processes; and builds capacity to carry out high quality M&E.

-Prior to joining Oxfam, Claire worked with Aboriginal Groups in Western Canada on rights and title cases.
-Claire's academic background includes undergraduate work in international development management and political science, a masters degree in human rights from the University of Sussex, and training with the Independent Evaluation Group of the World Bank in programme evaluation.
+Prior to joining Oxfam, Claire worked in India on rights based approaches to natural resouce management, and in Western Canada with Aboriginal Groups engaged with rights and title cases.
+Claire's academic background includes undergraduate work in international development management and political science, a Masters degree in human rights from the University of Sussex, and training with the Independent Evaluation Group of the World Bank in programme evaluation.

-She has also co-authored, with Karl Hughes, a 3ie working paper entitled Can we obtain the required rigour without randomisation?
+Claire's most recent publication, co-authored, with Karl Hughes, is the 3ie working paper entitled Can we obtain the required rigour without randomisation?
 Oxfam GB's non-experimental Global Performance Framework.